Zilliqa/ZRC/zrcs/zrc-0.md

 ## ZRC Formats and Templates

 ZRCs should be written in [markdown](https://en.wikipedia.org/wiki/Markdown) format.
-Image files should be included in a subdirectory of the `assets` folder for that EIP as follows: `assets/zrc-N` (where **N** is to be replaced with the EIP number).
-When linking to an image in the EIP, use relative links such as `../assets/zrc-1/image.png`.
+Image files should be included in a subdirectory of the `assets` folder for that ZRC as follows: `assets/zrc-N` (where **N** is to be replaced with the ZRC number).
+When linking to an image in the ZRC, use relative links such as `../assets/zrc-1/image.png`.

 ## ZRC Header Preamble